The-Grand-Combination/The-Grand-Combo/README.md

 ![mapskinsbanner](https://user-images.githubusercontent.com/32886642/209603162-9b771f08-2384-4526-a3cb-fa31a77229a9.png)
 ![Mapskins](https://user-images.githubusercontent.com/32886642/209603913-7d6cd0c8-8465-436f-98ed-71eb46f4f7c2.png)

-Given how TGC completely overhauls the map, mostly (if not all) map mods won't work here.
+Given how TGC completely overhauls the map, most (if not all) map mods won't work here.
 Of course, to compensate for that, TGC has 3 map skins for players to pick from besides the default one: [Pastel ThickBorders](https://github.com/emprahtheodosius/PastelThickBordersMod), a high contrast a improved version of the default map.
 HFM Style Map, a map with color scheme similar to HFM's default map.
 And the classic [Belle Cartographie](https://github.com/emprahtheodosius/BelleCartographieTGC), a map skin aiming to mimic old victorian sytle maps.

 We also have the HFM Style Culture Colors submod, currently in the base mod culture colors in Europe have been changed to reflect how close certain languages are to each other.
 This rolls back that change to the HFM style of culture colors (for cultures inherited from HFM).